 Now that you have the best setup for developing code for the Arduino Uno, how do you use it?

-You will be using two programs on your PC to interact with the Raspberry Pi, VS Code and your terminal program (Windows Terminal, macOS Terminal/iTerm/Warp) also known as your CLI.
-The former is your coding environment and the latter provides administrative capabilities along with some applications like a serial monitor (tio).
+You will be using VS Code on your PC to interact with the Raspberry Pi.
+It provides both the coding environment as well as the terminal to perform provides administrative exercises along with CLI applications like a serial monitor (tio).

 Updated: Where I discuss a simplified approach to development automation using make in AVR_C, add the ability to use Arduino tools.